asyncgui/asyncgui/README.md

 # AsyncGui

-Async library that works on top of an existing event loop.
+Async library that works with an existing event loop.
 This is not for application developers, but for async-library developers.

 ## Pin the minor version

-If you use this module, it's recommended to pin the minor version, because if it changed, it usually means some breaking changes occurred.
+If you use this module, it's recommended to pin the minor version, because if it changed, it means some *important* breaking changes occurred.

 ## Test Environment